haxwithaxe/old-vm-build-and-deployment-pipeline/README.md

 See [this](https://github.com/haxwithaxe/packer-debian) and [this](https://github.com/haxwithaxe/packer-ubuntu) for details on how I built the specific images.

 # Deployment
 For deploying VMs generally I used [this](https://github.com/haxwithaxe/generic-lab-testing-terraform) terraform template.
 It's basically a parametric VM deployment tool.
 I would fork that repo and change the defaults for whatever project or if I needed a one-off VM I could provide the variables on the commandline and wipe the state when the VM was up and running.
-Then I would throw ansible scripts at it or just start whatever testing needed to be done.
+Then I would throw ansible playbooks at it or just start whatever testing needed to be done.